pnp/pnpjs/docs/sp/behaviors.md

 await sp.web();
 ```

 You can also set a baseUrl.
-This is equivelent to calling spfi with an absolute url.
+This is equivalent to calling spfi with an absolute url.

 ```TypeScript
 import { spfi, SPBrowser } from "@pnp/sp";